-Writing a compelling CV will help you land the ideal engineering job – one that pays well, that challenges you, that presents opportunities for career progression, and that strikes the right work-life balance.
+Writing a compelling CV will help you land the ideal engineering job – one that pays well, challenges you, presents opportunities for career progression, and strikes the right work-life balance.
 How do you write a great engineering CV, though?
-Here are 11 tips:
+Here are our (updated) 14 tips:

 Tailor your CV to the job you are applying for as engineering roles are varied, even within disciplines.
 By tailoring your CV, you can show you have knowledge of the industry as well as highlighting specific skills and experience that will be beneficial to the role.